SherazHussain546/StylishMarbleArt/README.md

 ### Securing Secret Keys

-Your project uses secret keys for its AI features, sending emails, and displaying Google Maps.
+Your project uses secret keys for its AI features and for displaying Google Maps.
 It is **critical** that these keys are never uploaded to a public GitHub repository.
 The standard way to handle this is with a `.env.local` file for local development and environment variables in your hosting provider (Netlify) for your live site.

 #### Local Development Setup